 For the right person, working as an independent consultant can have many advantages, including setting one's own schedule and priorities, working with a variety of clients, and developing a wide range of personal skills and experience.

-Want to know if you're ready to start your own consulting business?
+Ready to start your own consulting business?
+Find out now!

-However, like any start-up, launching your own consulting business involves some financial risk and a great deal of personal commitment.
-While working independently often provides for greater personal freedom, it may also involve an inconsistent workload and an unpredictable income.
+Like any start-up, a consulting business involves some financial risk and a great deal of personal commitment.
+Working independently often provides for greater personal freedom, but the workload can be inconsistent and income unpredictable.

-Consultants must be well-organized and self-disciplined in order to effectively manage their time and resources while working with several different clients at any given time.
-Some other considerations include:
+Consultants must be well-organized and self-disciplined in order to effectively manage their time and resources while meeting the demands of several different clients.
+Some other considerations: